-Although it can cause some frustrating symptoms, it does not cause pain, harm the eye, or change the way the eye works.
+Although it can cause some frustrating symptoms, PVD doesn't cause pain, harm your eye, or change the way your eye works.
 In the vast majority of cases, PVD will not lead to long term changes in your vision.

-When we look at something, light passes through the front of the eye, and is focused by the lens onto the retina.
-The retina is a delicate tissue coating the inside of the eye.
-It converts the light into electrical signals that travel along the optic nerve to the brain.
-The brain interprets these signals to 'see' the world around us.
+When you look at something, light passes through the front of your eye, and is focused by the lens onto your retina.
+The retina is a delicate tissue coating the inside of your eye.
+It converts the light into electrical signals that travel along the optic nerve to your brain.
+Your brain interprets these signals to "see" the world around you.

-The eye is filled with a clear jelly-like substance called the vitreous gel.
-Light passes through the vitreous gel to focus on the retina.
-When the vitreous jelly comes away from the retina this is called a vitreous detachment.
+Your eye is filled with a clear jelly-like substance called the vitreous gel.
+Light passes through the vitreous gel to focus on your retina.
+Vitreous detachment is when your vitreous gel comes away from your retina.

-A PVD is a natural change that occurs in the eye.
+A PVD is a natural change that occurs in your eye.
 Over 75 per cent of the population over the age of 65 develop a PVD, and it is not uncommon for it to develop in someone's 40s or 50s.
 PVD is not a sign of a disease or eye health problem.
-For most of us a PVD happens naturally as we get older.
+For most people PVD happens naturally as you get older.

-PVD can cause symptoms such as floaters, little flashes of light, or a cobweb effect across your vision (there is more information on each of these further down the page.)
+PVD can cause symptoms such as floaters, little flashes of light, or a cobweb effect across your vision.
 Some people get all three symptoms and others may only get one or two.
 Some people get a lot of each of these symptoms and others hardly any.
-Importantly, these same symptoms can be an indication of a more serious problem, such as a retinal tear, which needs urgent attention.
+Importantly, these same symptoms might mean there is a more serious problem, such as a retinal tear, which needs urgent attention.

 You will not be able to tell the difference between floaters and flashes caused by PVD or retinal detachment.
 The only way you can tell is to have your eyes examined by an ophthalmologist or optometrist.
 If you suddenly experience any of the following symptoms, make sure you have your eyes examined as soon as possible – preferably on the same day or within 24 hours: